 Sponsored by the League of Women Voters Grand Traverse Area – Benzie Unit and the Benzie Conservation District

-The Spring Seedling Sale is underway at the Benzie Conservation District.
-This workshop will provide information on spring planting especially before folks place orders or buy potted plants from a local nursery.
+In conjunction with the Benzie Conservation District’s Spring Seedling Sale, this workshop will provide information on spring planting for bare-root seedlings.
 The event will include learning how to select the right native species for specific goals, how to maximize planting success with proper site selection and preparation, planting techniques, and follow-up protection and care.

-District Forester, Kama Ross, will be joined by local experts Andrew Milliron, Wildlife Specialist and owner of Ironway Outdoors; and Carolyn Thayer, owner of Designs in Bloom.
-Participants will also qualify to obtain a Phase 1 credit (educational session) from the Michigan Agriculture Environmental Assurance Program (MAEAP) through technician Jessica Alpers.
-This is one of three phases required for MAEAP verification.
-The Benzie Conservation District asks that people pre-register by contacting Aimé Merizon, Outreach Coordinator, 231-882-4391 x 11, or firstname.lastname@example.org.
+District Forester, Kama Ross, will be joined by local experts Linda Thomasma, Wildlife Biologist and owner of Two by Two Wildlife Consulting; and Carolyn Thayer, Landscape Designer, and owner of Designs in Bloom.
+This presentation is packed with information for a wide variety of planting scenarios, bring your questions and plan your garden plots!
+The Benzie Conservation District asks that people pre-register by contacting the BCD Office, 231-882-4391, or email@example.com.
 This is a free event, however, donations are appreciated.

 In 1904, the chestnut blight (Chryphonectria parasitica) was introduced to the U.S. and by 1940 the blight had spread throughout the entire range of the American Chestnut, slowly destroying the once beautiful and bountiful forests.
 Today, a few isolated American Chestnut trees can be found in northern Michigan, with the state champion located on the Old Mission Peninsula.